bmwcarit/ramses-composer-docs/basics/android_app/README.md

 tutorial, we assume you have basic understanding of Android and will focus only on Ramses specifics.

-If you don't like reading, you can find the final source code of the app in the [app_src](./app_src) folder.
+If you prefer looking at the final source code instead of going through the tutorial, you can find it in the [app_src](./app_src) folder.
+Note that the sample source code was created with a fairly new Android Studio and may fail to open in older versions of the IDE.

 ## Creating an empty Android app